 Snohomish County Parks and Recreation is working closely with the 'Friends of Heybrook Ridge' to develop and maintain this 143-acre property.
 In accordance with Protective Covenants set forth in the property purchase and sales agreement, the park will be developed for the purposes of forest protection, environmental education and passive recreation.

-- Parks is beginning work on Phase 2 of site development, which is focused on lower accessible trail development and a trail connection to the 10-acre park parcel that is southwest of the main park property, referred to as the “Annex”.
+- Design: Phase 2 of site development, which is focused on lower accessible trail development and a trail connection to the 10-acre park parcel that is southwest of the main park property, referred to as the “Annex”.

 - Critical Areas Study is being completed